How to build a gaming PC 💻🎮

 🎮 The most important elements of a gaming PC

-In a gaming PC, the most crucial elements are, in this order: graphic card, processor, RAM memory and storage. 💻
+In a gaming PC, the most crucial elements are, in this case, order: graphic card, processor, RAM memory and storage. 💻

 He processor is the brain of the team and is essential for all types of games.
 On the other hand, the graphic card determines the quality and resolution of the games we want to play. 🖥️